Housing Aid (APL, ALS): How to Reduce Your Student Rent in France

 CAF Multilingual Tutorials

-CAF provides explanatory videos and translated guides to help international students complete their applications.
+CAF provides translated guides to help international students complete their applications.
 These are particularly useful if French isn’t your first language.
-You can find them on the International Student Hub 😉

-EasyAPL: A Dedicated Service for International Students
+EasyAPL: A Service Dedicated for International Students

 “Welcome Weeks” on Campus